On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-While the Hodge Laplacian on differential forms has not received as much attention as the Laplace-Beltrami operator (the Hodge Laplacian on functions), there has been a fair amount of interest in this operator in recent years.
-The importance of its (coclosed) spectrum in dimension $3$ has been recognized in the study of the geometry of closed $3$-manifolds (e.g. \cite{Lipnowski2018}), low dimensional topology (e.g. \cite{Lin2021}), and that of its eigenforms (or rather those of its square root, the Beltrami operator) in the study of contact topology (e.g. \cite{Etnyre2000III},\cite{Etnyre2012}) and fluid dynamics (e.g. \cite{CarMirPerPres2019}).
-Properties of its spectrum have been studied in various contexts (e.g. \cite{ColetteJunya2012},\cite{Junya2003}) and are the subject of open problems \cite[Problem $8.24$]{CaivoveanuRassias2001}.
+While the Hodge Laplacian on differential forms has not received as much attention as the Laplace-Beltrami operator (the Hodge Laplacian on functions), there has been a substantial amount of interest in this operator in recent years.
+The importance of its (coexact) spectrum in dimension $3$ has been recognized in the study of the geometry of closed $3$-manifolds (e.g., \cite{Lipnowski2018}), low dimensional topology (e.g., \cite{Lin2021}), and that of its eigenforms (or rather those of its square root, the curl operator) in the study of contact topology (e.g., \cite{Etnyre2000III},\cite{Etnyre2012}) and fluid dynamics (e.g., \cite{CarMirPerPres2019}).
+Properties of its spectrum have been studied in various contexts (e.g., \cite{ColetteJunya2012},\cite{Junya2003}) and are the subject of open problems \cite[Problem $8.24$]{CaivoveanuRassias2001}.

 Generic properties of the eigenfunctions and eigenvalues of the Laplace-Beltrami operator were established in Uhlenbeck's landmark paper \cite{Uhlenbeck1976}.
-In particular it was shown that, given a closed $n$-dimensional manifold, the eigenvalues of the Laplace-Beltrami operator are generically simple, and that generic $1$-parameter families of Riemannian metrics connecting two Riemannian metrics for which the spectrum is simple have simple spectrum throughout.
+In particular, she showed that, given a closed $n$-dimensional manifold, the eigenvalues of the Laplace-Beltrami operator are generically simple, and that generic $1$-parameter families of Riemannian metrics connecting two Riemannian metrics for which the spectrum is simple have simple spectrum throughout.
 The natural question of whether similar statements could hold for the Hodge Laplacian was soon answered in the negative by Millman \cite{Millman1980} who proved that for closed even dimensional manifolds, multiplicities of nonzero eigenvalues of the Hodge Laplacian in the middle degree are always even.
-This means that a theorem in the full generality of Uhlenbeck's cannot hold.
+This means that a theorem in the generality of Uhlenbeck's cannot hold in this context.